WestDRI/wgpages/content/julia/julia-06-distributed2.md

 much larger number of cores!

 > ## Exercise 7
-> Now submit a Slurm job asking for four processes, and run the same code on two full Cassiopeia nodes (4 CPU
+> Now submit a Slurm job asking for four processes, and run the same code on two full Uu nodes (4 CPU
 > cores).
 Did your timing change?

 ### Solution 2: parallel `for` loop with summation reduction